SimonHarmonicMinor/eslint-plugin-react-id-generator/README.md

 }
 ```

-The same fix with such configuration will be different.
+The fix with such configuration will be different.

 ```jsx harmony
 <MyComponent numVal={1} strVal="Michael" my-id />